 Curious about how your lake stacks up?
 Click Here to find your lake or pond in the Rangeley Region.

 CURRENTLY RLHT is in need of water quality monitors for Dodge Pond, Round Pond, Aziscohos Lake, and Parmachenee Lake.
-If you are interested in volunteering to monitor water quality, Amanda Davis at 864-7311 x 5 or email at email@example.com.
+If you are interested in volunteering to monitor water quality, Amanda Laliberte at 864-7311 x 5 or email at email@example.com.